a slow archive of black study

 Care is my tick.
 I cannot help this; it simply is how I am wired.
 But I do not care to exhaust the notion of care through deep textual analysis or extensive literature review.
 I am more curious about how care grounds my practice whether I am aware, yet-to-be aware, never-to-be aware of the origins of such thought.
 At the same time, I am inspired to place language around my experiences, my creative output, and my being in and with the world around me so that I may express myself more precisely, more specifically.

 The impact of “urban nu-sense” on its place and moment in time (particularly in Bowling Green, OH from 2010 to 2012) can’t be fully accounted for.
 We did not ask for receipts to reimburse for per diems.
 There was no per diem.
-All you can eat
+It was all you can eat.

-The resources of the institution provided an opportunity to study with and against the institution.
+The resources of the institution (The Arts Village Residential Learning Community at Bowling Green State University) provided an opportunity to study with and against the institution.
 It wasn’t solely the university’s doing, but at the same time, the university couldn’t have done it alone.
-Students, hungry for study, gave life to cross-cultural community engagement, inviting “urban nu-sense” into study and allowing “urban nu-sense” to take them away to study some more.
+Students, hungry for study, gave life to cross-cultural community engagement, inviting “urban nu-sense” into study and trusting “urban nu-sense” to take them away to study some more.

-Here rests an archive of “urban nu-sense,” to highlight where it has been and chart its development towards its present-future.
+Here will rest an archive of “urban nu-sense,” to highlight where it has been and chart its development towards its present-future.

 All images courtesy of the artist and can’t be used without permission.